 Use of Estimates - The preparation of our financial statements in conformity with accounting principles generally accepted in the United States of America requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amount of revenues and expenses during the reporting period.
-The most significant estimates included in the financial statements pertain to revenue recognition, reserves for doubtful accounts, valuation of acquired assets and assumed liabilities in business combinations, valuation of contingent acquisition payments, valuation of investment in note receivable, goodwill and long-lived asset impairment and valuation allowance for deferred income tax assets.
-Actual results could differ from those estimates.
+The most significant estimates included in the financial statements pertain to revenue recognition, goodwill and long-lived asset impairment, valuation of investment in note receivable, valuation of contingent acquisition payments, stock based compensation, income taxes, and allowance for credit losses.